ArthurDanjou/artsite/content/projects/krum.md

 ## Status

-Active development — the paper is in preparation, and new aggregation rules, attack models, and protocol reproductions are continuously added as my research progresses.
+Active development: the paper is in preparation, and new aggregation rules, attack models, and protocol reproductions are continuously added as my research progresses.

 ## Repository